arora-noopur/agentic-ai-execution-engine/README.md

 1\.
 Overview
 ------------

-The **Agentic AI Platform** is a distributed, event-driven orchestration engine designed to execute complex, multi-step workflows using Large Language Models (LLMs).
+The **Agentic AI Execution Engine** is a distributed, event-driven orchestration platform designed to execute complex, multi-step workflows using Large Language Models (LLMs).

+Unlike fragile linear chains, this platform implements a **Planner-Worker-Reviewer** architecture to achieve reliability and scale.

+*   **Planner:** Decomposes high-level goals into atomic, executable tasks.

-Unlike linear chains, this platform utilizes a **Planner-Worker-Reviewer** pattern, allowing for dynamic task decomposition, parallel execution, and self-correcting quality assurance.
-The system is built on a **"Pull-Based"** architecture where autonomous worker threads consume tasks from a shared queue.
+*   **Worker:** Executes tasks in parallel using a **"Pull-Based"** model, where autonomous threads consume work from a shared queue.

+*   **Reviewer:** Aggregates and validates worker outputs to synthesize a complete, verified final response.

+_Key Goal: To decouple task reasoning (Planning) from task execution (Working), enabling high-concurrency processing for data-intensive AI applications._

 2\.
 High-Level Architecture
 ---------------------------